Is Coffee Acidic?

 Share

 Coffee lovers often wonder — is coffee acidic?
-The answer is yes, coffee naturally contains acids, but the type and level of acidity varies depending on the bean, roast, and brewing method.
-Understanding acidity helps you enjoy coffee without digestive discomfort and choose the right blend for your taste.
+The answer is yes.
+Coffee naturally contains a variety of acids, but the level of acidity varies depending on the coffee beans, roast coffee, and brewing method.
+Understanding acidity helps you choose the right blend for your taste and avoid digestive discomfort such as acid reflux or a sour taste in your cup of coffee.

 What Makes Coffee Acidic?

-Acidity in coffee comes from natural organic acids present in the beans.
-Common acids include:
+Acidity in coffee comes from natural organic acids found in the beans.
+These acids influence flavour, mouthfeel, and brightness:

 -

-Chlorogenic acid – contributes to bitterness and antioxidant properties.
+Chlorogenic acid – contributes to bitterness, antioxidant properties, and how acidity changes during roasting.

 -

-Citric acid – gives a bright, fruity flavour, common in African beans.
+Citric acid – adds a bright, fruity profile typical of African beans.

 -